soubhiksanyal/RingNet/README.md

 ## Installation

-The code uses Python 2.7 and it is tested on Tensorflow gpu version 1.12.0.
+The code uses Python 2.7 and it is tested on Tensorflow gpu version 1.12.0, with CUDA-9.0 and cuDNN-7.3.

 ### Setup RingNet Virtual Environment